brentley/appmeshworkshop/content/x-ray/reviewtraces.md

 weight: 20
 ---

-Access the ECS console and find the latest revision of your Crystal task definition.
-Notice there are 3 containers declared, one for the Crystal microservice, one for the Envoy proxy and a third one for the X-Ray deamon.

-Now access the AWS Admin console and go to the X-Ray service.
-Once in the X-Ray section of the console, select **Service Map** from the left hand side menu.
+Now access the [X-Ray console](console.aws.amazon.com/xray/home).
+Once in the X-Ray console, select **Service Map** from the left hand side menu.
 Wait a few seconds for the service map to render.

 You will see something like this: